ye-olde-jack/NFG/Secrets/S4 Notes.md

 	- For each scene, come up with a secret that could give away important information.
 	- For each location, come up with a piece of history or information that could either help the PCs explore it, or lure them to it.
 	- For each session, have at least 10 secrets or clues, but don't include where, when, or how those secrets or clues are discovered.
 Reveal them at moments that make sense in-game.
-		1. Amiri's plane has some fuel with some Delerium in it.
+		1. ~~Amiri's plane has some fuel with some Delerium in it.~~
 		2. Kramer is the one throwing out fireballs and other spells along the outer city to scare people in Emberwood.
-		3. Amiri was the one who stole the plane, himself.
+		3. ~~Amiri was the one who stole the plane, himself.~~
 		4. Thieves' Cant can be something that either Emile or Rupert can learn about via a history check or something similar when looking at people.
 It's something to learn on a dice check, more likely for Emile.
 		5. The Rat's Nest used to be a pretty spotty dive bar that people who now serve as Queen's Men frequented.
 		6. The names of the Arcadian Council are Eoghan Ghostweaver, Cyrilia Verdenta, and Neldor Willoweep.
 		7. Mageborn children from Elyria were actually rescued from some kind of cult.
 		8. The presence of Kislevite people has been found traveling through Emberwood and moving in the direction of Buckledown Row.
 		9. Saint Vitruvio was once a farmer before he became a Saint.
-		10. Lucretia Matthias was said to begin publishing the Testament of the Falling Fire before the fall of the meteor, but others say they've found publications dated after as the first.
+		10. ~~Lucretia Matthias was said to begin publishing the Testament of the Falling Fire before the fall of the meteor, but others say they've found publications dated after as the first.~~
 - # Step 10: Aftermath
 What happens after the PCs have done their thing?
 What does everyone else do?
 	- For the scenes that PCs didn't enter, assume that one of the fronts succeeds, one of them fails, and the rest never come to fruition.
+		- Captain Ansom:
+		- Amiri:
+		- River:
+		- High Flamekeeper Ophelia Reed:
+		- Flamekeeper Isaac:
+		- Spencer D. Kramer:
 	- If the PCs changed one of the locations in a major way, such as clearing out a stronghold or dungeon, consider who or what will be waiting to take advantage of the new status quo.
 	- Consider possible ways to reveal this information to the PCs in the future.